Robert Sapolsky on Science and Wonder

 By Maria Popova

-“The purpose of knowledge is to appreciate wonders even more,” Richard Feynman proclaimed in his timeless lecture on the role of scientific culture in modern society.
-“A scientist is never certain,” he added — a sentiment echoed by poets (like Rilke, who called for living the questions), scientists (like Stuart Firestein, who argued for the value of ignorance), and writers (like Ray Bradbury, who eulogized the romance of getting things wrong).
+“The purpose of knowledge is to appreciate wonders even more,” Richard Feynman asserted in his timeless lecture on the role of scientific culture in modern society.
+“A scientist is never certain,” he added — a sentiment echoed by poets (Rilke called for living the questions), scientists (Stuart Firestein argued for the value of ignorance), and writers (Ray Bradbury eulogized the romance of getting things wrong).